ClusterHQ/powerstrip/README.rst

 =====================

 * A Continue response argument could be added to allow chain cancellation with a non-error response.
-* Verbose logging (to stdout) as an optional argument/yaml configuration flag, to help plugin authors debugging plugins.
+* Verbose logging (to stdout) as an optional argument/yaml configuration flag, to help hook authors debugging hooks.

 License
 =======